Fatty liver

 How is fatty liver disease diagnosed?

-Your doctor will diagnose fatty liver by talking to you first, then examining you.
-You may be asked to have a blood test called a liver function test to see the health of your liver.
-You may also be asked to have a scan such as an ultrasound or an MRI scan.
+You may be asked to have a blood test called a liver function test.
+This will check the health of your liver.
+You may also be asked to have a scan such as:

 If the tests show you have fatty liver, you may need some other tests to look further into your health.

-How is fatty liver disease managed?
+How is fatty liver disease treated?

-There are no medicines to treat fatty liver disease.
-Treatment involves making changes to your lifestyle.
+Management involves making changes to your lifestyle.
 This can improve the condition and even reverse it.

 - follow a healthy diet and avoid sugar